 What is a Staged Home?

 Staging a home includes preparing a residence for sale in the housing market.
-The intent behind staging a home is to promote intrigue from buyers so that a home will sell at a faster and more profitable rate.
+A staged home entices buyers with a move in ready look.
+And as we’ve already seen, a staged home will sell faster and for more than a home that isn’t staged.

-Most staging techniques are primarily focused on the appearance of the home for sale and include transforming a home into a more welcoming environment for potential buyers.
+Most staging techniques are primarily focused on the appearance of the home for sale.
+They transform the home into a more welcoming environment for potential buyers.
 Most staged homes include art, paintings, lights, plants and rugs to give the property for sale a more attractive look.

 How Much More do Staged Homes Sell For?